Battle of Beauport: Dangers of plan exposed

-On the morning of 31 July the war vessel Centurion positioned itself by les Chutes Montmorency to attack the easternmost French batteries.
+On the morning of 31 July the warship Centurion positioned itself by les Chutes Montmorency to attack the easternmost French batteries.
 General Wolfe went on board the Russell, one of the two armed transports (the other being the Three Sisters) that were meant for the attack on the redoubt.
 Wolfe, who was then in the heat of the action, had a better chance to reconnoitre the French position than he could from. l’Île-d'Orléans.
 He immediately realized his mistake: the redoubt he hoped to seize to force the French out of their entrenchments was within range of enemy fire.
 The French soldiers could then very well shoot toward the redoubt without leaving their entrenchments on high ground.
 This fact changed everything and Wolfe's plan of attack consequently proved riskier than expected.

 In spite of this, General Wolfe decided to proceed with the attack already underway.
 In his journal, he stated that it was "the confusion and disorder" he observed on the enemy's side which incited him to action.
 Townshend, who commanded at Montmorency, and Monckton who was doing the same at la Pointe-de-Lévy, received the order to prepare for the attack.